 When I started blogging in October 2017, I had no idea what I was doing.
 Yes, I’d written about my illness before, but I’d never blogged, either on the writing or reading side of things.
 These last 6 months have been quite a learning experience.
-My relationship with my blog and with the blogging community has evolved over that time and I’m sure will continue to evolve.
+My relationship with my blog and with the blogging community has evolved over that time and I’m sure my blogging evolution will continue.
 Here are some of the things I’ve observed and learned through my blogging life.

 Followers and following